akiver/cs-demo-manager/README.md

 ##IRC

-We now got an fany IRC-Channel.
+We now have a fancy IRC-Channel.
 Join [#demoinfogo](http://webchat.quakenet.org/?channels=demoinfogo) on Quakenet.
-If no one is there, you might want to try [#dota2replay](http://webchat.quakenet.org/?channels=dota2ŕeplay), the parsing is pretty similar (There are some differences in how the field-headers are stored in the packet-entites, however)
+If no one is there, you might want to try [#dota2replay](http://webchat.quakenet.org/?channels=dota2ŕeplay), the parsing of demos is pretty similar between those two games (There are some differences in how the field-headers are stored in the packet-entites, however).

 ##Correctness
 This is the most accurate implementation I know of.
 This is because I worked with Valve while creating this.
 If you find bugs, create an issue.
 Be sure to provide a demo to reproduce the issue!